 10. The Staff's Memorandum also includes a recommendation that "the Utilities provide a summary of progress made to adopt/implement [a Pipeline Safety Management System (PSMS) as described in API Recommended Practice 1173] as part of their annual progress report."
-The Staff clarified that its recommendation is not to require that the PSMS be adopted by any certain date but rather to request an update on the status of the Utilities' activities informed by the Recommended Practice.
+Staff clarified that its recommendation is not to require that the PSMS be adopted by any certain date but rather to request an update on the status of the Utilities' activities informed by the Recommended Practice.
 Currently, the practices and procedures of Atmos Energy reflect the elements highlighted in API 1173.
-To formalize and refine this approach, Atmos Energy is committed to adopt API 1173 and is working to develop an implementation roadmap.
+Atmos Energy continues to participate in industry discussion groups and workshops to gain expertise and better understand how to further develop and enhance its ongoing implementation of PSMS across its entire organization.
+Atmos Energy has taken additional voluntary and proactive measures to further the implementation of PSMS.
+Atmos Energy updated its initial self-assessment and again engaged its industry leading third-party expert, to perform an enterprise wide PSMS assessment.
+Atmos Energy has developed a PSMS program to allow it to reach significant and widespread implementation across all elements of a PSMS.
+These and other efforts in support of PSMS are supported at the highest levels of the organization, with a corporate officer primarily responsible for the design, adoption, and implementation of PSMS.